ckbauman/Election-Analysis/README.md

   - candidate 3 received 3.1% of the vote and 11,606 number of votes
 - The winner of the election was:
   - Candidate 2 who received 73.8% of the vote and 272,892 number of votes

+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.

+This Election Analysis is specific to show Candidates and County totals.
+It is designed to work with any number of candicates or county value ranges.
+We could modify it to:
+- show candidate values within each county
+- show county values for each candidate